ds-ashanmugavel/traceability-foss/docs/arc42.md

 * It is a standalone application which can be self-hosted.
 * Display the relations of the automotive value chain based on a standardized IT model.
 * Overview and transparency across the supplier network enable faster intervention based on recorded events in the supply chain.
-* Notifications/Messages regarding quality-related incidents and a tool for inspecting the supply chain.
+* Notifications & Messages regarding quality-related incidents and a tool for inspecting the supply chain.

 ### Essential features